francopasut/academic/content/en/post/vim-white-spaces/index.md

 So the first construct could be, precisely: `\s+$`.

-However, that construct is **error** because the symbol `+` is considered, in the syntax of *regular expressions*, to be a *metacharacter* that is the *special character* that does not identify itself but other characters.
+However, that construct is **error** because the symbol `+` is considered, in the syntax of *Regular Expressions*, to be a *metacharacter* that is the *special character* that does not identify itself but other characters.

 The metacharacter in focus is a repetition operator that corresponds to a predefined sequence.